mesosphere-backup/dcos-management/README.md

 To understand how mesos deal with maintenance of agents, please read [mesos documentation](http://mesos.apache.org/documentation/latest/maintenance/).

-Also, instead of milliseconds, `maintenance` subcommands expect seconds.
+Also, instead of nanoseconds, `maintenance` subcommands expect seconds.
 This may change in a future release.

 Per default, downtime windows is one hour.